bjhytrek/docs/teachingTopics.md

 - Class Structures and patterns in JS - Colt
 - Native Components - David
 - Pseudo Classes & Pseudo Elements - JT
+- Recursion vs Looping - Juwdohr
+- React Lifecycle Events (What they are and when to use them)
 - CSS Variables - JT
-- Recursion vs Looping - Juwdohr

 To select a topic to teach on, please add your name to it along with the date you plan on presenting, then move it to the Assigned Topics list.